Monroe City holds on to defeat Palmyra and win Mayor's Cup

 "(Hays) is a player man, and we were able to open some things up," Kirby said.
 "In the second half, we were trying to get the run game going.
 When we did pass there was a lot of pressure and he was having to make some things happen with his feet."

-Monroe City elected to kick an onside kick, which they recovered, but where unable to get a drive going.
+Monroe City elected to kick an onside kick, which they recovered, but were unable to get a drive going.

 The two teams then exchanged fumbles, with Josiah Talton recovering a Nolyn Richards fumble.
 Palmyra's Noah Getz then recovered a Monroe City fumble just plays later.